Oswald Spengler: Education

-When Oswald was ten years of age, his family moved to the university city of Halle.
-Here he received a classical education at the local Gymnasium (academically oriented secondary school), studying Greek, Latin, mathematics and sciences.
-Here, too, he developed his propensity for the arts—especially poetry, drama, and music—and came under the influence of the ideas of Johann Wolfgang von Goethe and Friedrich Nietzsche.
+When Spengler was ten years of age, his family moved to the university city of Halle.
+He received a classical education at the local Gymnasium (academically oriented secondary school), studying Greek, Latin, mathematics, and sciences.
+He developed his propensity for the arts—especially poetry, drama, and music—and came under the influence of the ideas of Johann Wolfgang von Goethe and Friedrich Nietzsche.
 At 17, he wrote a drama titled Montezuma.

-After his father's death in 1901, Spengler attended several universities (Munich, Berlin, and Halle) as a private scholar, taking courses in a wide range of subjects.
+After his father's death in 1901, Spengler attended the Ludwig-Maximilians-Universität München, the Friedrich Wilhelm University of Berlin, and the University of Halle as a private scholar, taking courses in a wide range of subjects.
 His studies were undirected.
 In 1903, he failed his doctoral thesis on Heraclitus—titled Der metaphysische Grundgedanke der heraklitischen Philosophie (The Fundamental Metaphysical Thought of the Heraclitean Philosophy) and conducted under the direction of Alois Riehl—because of insufficient references.
 He took the doctoral oral exam again and received his PhD from Halle on 6 April 1904.
 In December 1904, he began to write the secondary dissertation (Staatsexamensarbeit) necessary to qualify as a high school teacher.
 This became The Development of the Organ of Sight in the Higher Realms of the Animal Kingdom (Die Entwicklung des Sehorgans bei den Hauptstufen des Tierreiches), a text now lost.
 It was approved and he received his teaching certificate.
 In 1905, Spengler suffered a nervous breakdown.